on March 23, 2022 (last modified on March 16, 2023) • 21 minute read

 The data type describes the data you’re pulling into Databox and depends on the use-case and kind of values.
 There are three data types that are described right in the interface.
 You can learn more about Data types in our help documentation.
 If you are not sure whether you’ve selected the right data type, you can use the live preview as a way to determine whether your data is being summarized correctly.

-On the right side of the Query Builder form, there is a live preview of your data, which also gives you an option to switch between visualization types like line graphs, pie charts, and numbers.
+On the right side of the Metric Builder form, there is a live preview of your data, which also gives you an option to switch between visualization types like line graphs, pie charts, and numbers.
 We show only the appropriate visualization for the data you’ve selected.

 Once the query is saved, your new metric will appear in the left-hand side panel (under this Google Sheets connection) and you can easily drag and drop it right into your dashboard.